 Editing the Chat Panels

-Unlike the Start Button panel, Chat Panels appear for both display types.
+Unlike the Start Button panel that only appears for Button Opens Popup, Chat Panels appear for both display types.
 Just like the Start Button panel, you can edit these panels by simply clicking the blue pencil.

 On the Chat Panel editing page (shown in the GIF below), you can make edits to the: